anderssoegaard/anderssoegaard.github.io/index.md

 ## Anders Søgaard
 Professor in Natural Language Processing and Machine Learning, Dpt. of Computer Science, University of Copenhagen.

-### News
-I am currently a visiting scientist at Google, Berlin.
+Previously at University of Potsdam, Amazon and Google Research.

 ## Publications